kubedb/issues/design-docs/pgbouncer.md

 **How it will work?**
 PgBouncer needs a configuration file and a user credentials file.
 The configuration file contains information about database, and connection configuration.
 The user credentials file contains username and password of users who are allowed to access databases via PgBouncer.
 We intent to use the CRD above to collect the necessary information to fill out these information.
-Also the `spec.databases.pgObjectName` of the CRD is to be used for port-forwarding in order to establish connection between the primary pod of the postgres object and the clients via PgBouncer.
+Also the `spec.databases.pgObjectName` of the CRD is to be used in order to establish connection between the primary pod of the postgres object and the clients via PgBouncer.

 ## KubeDB integration